-Mickey is a Robotics and Autonomous systems PhD researcher at the Bristol Robotics Laboratory (BRL) and the University of Bristol.
-After graduating with a first from Joint Mathematics and Computer Science at Imperial College London, he joined the FARSCOPE CDT program supervised by Professor Arthur Richards and sponsored by the Toshiba Bristol Research and Innovation Laboratory.
-His research focuses on optimal multi-UAV path planning for building inspection, in particular how guarantees can be provided despite vehicle failures.
-Most recently he has been developing a portable development and deployment infrastructure for multi-UAV experimentation for the BRL Flight Arena inspired by advances in cloud computing
+He completed his PhD in 2023 at Bristol Robotics Laboratory (BRL) and the University of Bristol on the FARSCOPE CDT program supervised by Professor Arthur Richards and sponsored by the Toshiba Bristol Research and Innovation Laboratory.
+The PhD focused on failure-aware multi-drone algorithms for coverage path planning for application such as building inspection, in particular how guarantees can be provided despite vehicle failures.
+During this time he also developed a portable development and deployment infrastructure for multi-UAV experimentation for the BRL Flight Arena inspired by advances in cloud computing.
+He graudated in 2018 with a first from Joint Mathematics and Computer Science at Imperial College London with a masters project supervised by Dr Aldo Faisal on Real Time Semantic Segmentation with SLAM for Gaze Intention Decoding.

 Download my industrial resumé.